gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 The command instructs gaiac to process the hello.ddl file which creates the database and tables.
 The -g option tells gaiac to generate the Direct Access header and source files.
 The --db-name specifies which database to use and the -o option specifies the output folder for the generated files.

-Gaiac prints a message that tells you where it wrote the gaia_hello.h file.
-This file contains definitions necessary to programmatically interact with the tables that are generated based on the definitions.
+Gaiac generates a gaia_hello.h file that contains definitions necessary to programmatically interact with the tables that are generated based on the definitions.
 You will see these referred to as Direct Access code.

 Gaiac generates a second file name hello_generated.h.
 This is included by the gaia_hello.h file; you will not reference this file directly.